troglobit/finit/README.rst

 **ROOTDIR=**
    Top directory for building complete system, used in pretty printing

-**PLUGINS=**
-   List of stock finit plugins to build and install.

-**PLUGIN_DIR=**
-   Absolute path to where finit should look for dynamically loadable plugins at runtime.
-At installation prepended by ''DESTDIR'' and ''prefix''-

 **VERSION=**
-   Defaults to the currently released version of finit, e.g., 1.2 but can be overridden by packages to add a suffix or completely alter the version.
+   Defaults to the currently released version of finit, e.g., 1.3 but can be overridden by packages to add a suffix or completely alter the version.

 **CFLAGS=**